BigMurph619/BuddyMon/readme.md

 # Rules

 1) You may pick your lab Pokemon.
 This is your Pack Leader.
 You must run your Pack Leader for the entire game.
-The Pack Leader must be under 555 BST unless it is a favorite.
+The Pack Leader must be 555 BST or under unless it is a favorite.
 You may pick 3 favorites over 555 BST.

 >All legendaries are allowed, NOTE: Over 600 BST Mons will have slow Growth rates, Slaking is Banned